Updated Mar 16, 2026§ For Everyday Items

 How long does the Yip Smart Tag battery last?

-The replaceable CR2032 coin cell battery lasts about 1 year with normal use.
+It uses a replaceable CR2032 coin cell battery.
 Replacement batteries cost a few dollars at any pharmacy or hardware store.

 Is the Yip Smart Tag waterproof?

 It has IPX7 water resistance, meaning it can handle rain, splashes, and brief accidental submersion.
-It is not designed for swimming or prolonged underwater exposure.
+It isn’t designed for swimming or prolonged underwater exposure.

 Does the Yip Smart Tag work with iPhone?